Hectic days and busy nights: Who has time to cook? That’s why many of us rely on the grab-and-go ease of processed foods.

 Read food labels: Ingredients are listed by weight, from most to least, so it’s helpful to focus on the first three to five ingredients.
 Beware of prepared foods promoting one particular ingredient -- look at the whole package instead.

-Talk to your doctor or dietician about more ways to improve your diet.
+Talk to your doctor or dietitian about more ways to improve your diet.